deepakdubey8756/advanced-user-authentication/README.md

 3. `Mysql`:  Used as  a database.

 # Demo
-You can check it's live demo here: ['secureAuth']('https://secureauth.pythonanywhere.com/')
+You can check it's live demo here: ['secureAuth']('https://secureauth.pythonanywhere.com/').
-  Note: It is deployed using free services so it might be slow or unvailble due to high trafic.

 # Future developments:
 To optimize testcase for production level testing.